- 1.0 About the Latin America Market

 Mexico and Brazil are the preferred locations for establishing headquarters in Latin America, mainly because they are the two largest markets in the region.
 Each nation’s capital is home to more than 20 million residents, making them highly attractive options for new entrants.
 The two countries also generate more than 60% of the entire region’s GDP.

-With its Spanish language, Mexico is particularly favored by those who want to expand quickly through the whole continent.
+Latin America market with its Spanish language, Mexico is particularly favored by those who want to expand quickly through the whole continent.
 It’s also much closer to the United States, with big cities on the border or near it, like Tijuana and Monterrey.
 This proximity makes it cheap and simple to visit your new operations on the same day.

 Countless US companies operate within the Latin American business ecosystem, with suppliers and customers often located in North America.
-Moreover, local executives are typically comfortable discussing business in English and the region has a thriving outsourcing industry that delivers low-cost services to US customers.
+Moreover, local executives are a typically comfortable discussing business in English and the region has a thriving outsourcing industry that delivers low-cost services to US customers.
 With more businesses upgrading their enterprise software to a SaaS model, nearshore outsourcing is on the rise for these services, particularly as implementations can be done remotely with consultants only traveling for key meetings.

 Since COVID-19, hybrid workforce models have been proliferating rapidly around the world, including Latin America.
 More and more employees are working from home and only traveling to the office when needed.
 This hybrid approach has led several technology companies to open operations in Mexico with two strategies in mind: using the country as the port of entry into Latin America and expanding their workforce that delivers services to North America.